Atswik/Leaf/README.md

 ## 📌 Requirements

 - macOS 14.0 or later
-- Xcode 15+
+- Xcode 15+ (for building from source)

+## ↓ Download & Installation

+You can grab the latest compiled release directly from [satwiktungala.com/apps/leaf](https://satwiktungala.com/apps/leaf) or download the `.dmg` from the **[Releases](https://github.com/Atswik/Leaf/releases)** tab.

 ## ⚡️ Features

+- **Memory Pressure Monitoring** – Actively watches your system's memory state and identifies hidden background apps hoarding RAM.
+- **Safe Quit** – Sends standard native termination requests (`Cmd + Q`) rather than force-killing processes, ensuring target apps still prompt you to save unsaved work.
+- **Zero Data Collection** – 100% local processing with absolutely no telemetry or tracking.
 - **Optimized Performance** – Background service designed to use minimal memory and CPU.
+- **Optimized for Apple Silicon** – Lightweight background footprint designed specifically for modern Mac architectures.
 - **Custom Inactivity Timer** – Configure how long apps can stay idle before being flagged to quit.
-- **Automatic Quit** – Optionally auto-quit inactive apps to keep your workspace clutter-free.

 ## 🛠️ Tech Stack